bosim/FedoraPrime/README.md

 -----

 On Fedora 22 (probably also 23) install the `akmod-nvidia` package from rpmfusion repository.
 Make sure the kernel module is compiled.
-Put the following argument for the kernel in /boot/grub2/grub.cfg:

-    nouveau.modeset=0 rd.driver.blacklist=nouveau

 Backup the following files (will be deleted by fedora-prime-select): `/etc/X11/xorg.conf`, `/etc/X11/xorg.conf.d/99-nvidia.conf`, and `/etc/ld.so.conf.d/nvidia-lib64.conf`.

-Run:

-    fedora-prime-init
+Install the RPM package, download it from https://dl.dropboxusercontent.com/u/43945921/fedora-prime-0.1-1.fc22.noarch.rpm

 Edit `/etc/fedora-prime/xorg.nvidia.conf` and add the right `BusID` (mine was `4:0:0`, yours is probably something else.
 Find it using `lspci`)